rcrowther/django-static_models/README.md

     ]

+## Configuration
+Is one of the most complex you will meet.
+Sorry, but the setup offers flexibility.
+A simple configuration is,

+    STATIC_MODELVIEWS = [
+        {
+        'model' : 'page.Page',
+        'view' : 'page.views.PageDetailView',
+        },
+    ]
+    ...

+This will render the model Page through the view PageDetailView.
+It will search for all Page objects, push the data in to the generator, which will render the output webpages one-by-one.
+These will be written to files in a top-level directory called 'sites/page'.
+The trailing section of the path comes from the name of the model.
+The output files will be named by the 'pk' e.g. '3.html'.
+For further details and adjustments that can be made, see [Management commands](#management-commands).

+Sometimes you will not want to use the 'pk' data to name the files.
+Configure like this,

+    STATIC_MODELVIEWS = [
+        {
+        'model' : 'page.Page',
+        'view' : 'page.views.PageDetailView',
+        'id_fieldname' : 'slug'
+        },
+    ]

+'id_fieldname' says use the 'slug' field to name the files (this presumes the model Pages has a field called 'slug').
+So now, in the 'sites' directory, the app may generate 'web-lunacy.html', not '3.html'.

+Sometimes you will not want to use the model name to name the pathroot of the files.
+Configure like this,

+    STATIC_MODELVIEWS = [
+        {
+        'model' : 'page.Page',
+        'view' : 'page.views.PageDetailView',
+        'id_fieldname' : 'slug'
+        'pathroot' : 'arrticle'
+        },
+    ]

+Now the files go to 'site/article', not 'site/page'.
+You can substitute any path in 'pathroot', the filename is appended to the value.

+A further trick.
+Django Model objects are designed to be general items, accessible through attributes.
+You can substitute your own dict data to imitate a set of Model objects, then push them into a view.
+This is naturally limited, you will not want to configure twenty objects like this.
+But it will allow you to generate a few special webpages, and also use views that do not accept models,

+    STATIC_MODELVIEWS = [
+        {
+        'model' : [{'slug': 'about'}, {'slug':'terms'}, {'slug': 'contact'}], 'view' : 'mud.views.site_pages_view.BasePagesView',
+        'id_fieldname' : 'slug'
+        },
+    ]

+This assumes BasePagesView accepts a URL with a 'slug' placeholder.
+Note also that 'id_fieldname' continues to work in this setup, and so will name the generated files as the given 'slug' field e.g. 'about.html'.

 ## Management commands
+The main way of invoking the configuration.
 Typically,

-    ./manage.py -o modelstaticmerge pathToSomeModel pathToSomeView
+    ./manage.py modelstaticmerge

-- -e add .html as extension
-- -o prevents renaming, which is the default
-- -i use the given fieldname to generate ids
+-  -o, --overwrite       Replace currently existing files (default is to ignore)
+- -e, --html_extension  Add '.html' extension to generated files.

 So,

-    ./manage.py modelstaticmerge -o -i slug page.Page page.views.PageDetailView
+    ./manage.py -e modelstaticmerge

-Will generate HTML files from the model Page via the PageDetailView view.
-The files will be put in media/site/page/ and will be named from the slug data + '.html'.
+Will generate HTML files from the configuration.
+From the second configuration above the files will be put in site/page/ and will be named from the slug data + '.html'.

 The management command is a little stripped down.
 You can do the same, with more options, by using the shell to import the ModelGenerator class from static_models.utils.

-## Generating files
+## ModelGenerator
-The app must be told where to put generated files.
-If using the generator class, variations of location can be configured,

-    model only
-        Paths are ''base_path + model_name + id'. 'id' is by default the pk.
-This solution can only handle one set of pages per app, which would usually correspond to a DetailView.
-That said, the results are simple, e.g. ''.../media/site/appname/7'

-    model and view
-        Include the view name, which allows several views per app.
-Not as obvious, but flexibile e.g. ''.../media/site/appname/viewname/7'
+Offers options which may be of use.

+    path_includes_view
+        Path includes the view name.
+Default False

+If a pathroot is not offered, the path is generated from the path and the view.
+From the above examples, you might generate 'site/page/page-detail-view/web-lunacy.html'.
+This is a little deep for me, but it namespaces by the view.
+So if you want to generate pages from a model using more than one view, you should use this, or explicitly override to different destinations using 'pathroot'.

-## Serving files
+## Viewing files
+I suggest to start you go look at the generated file.
+Try loading to a browser, see what happens.
+Straight away you will see the issue.

 The generated pages will have correct internal links ie. for resources like CSS or image links.

-### Through Django URL config
-One way to serve pages is to use Django URL configuration.
-This has the disadvantage of not being as clean as fully static pages, and some Django must remain.
-The advantage is you can configure URLs as you wish, and integrate with other Django code using a similar API to dynamic page building.
-Put this (or something similar) in ''urls.py',
+But...

+### Servers and browsers default files without extensions
+This applies to Django def servers and to deployment servers like Apache and Nginx.

+If you used this app's default setup, you will generate files without an 'htm/html' extension.
+The files are named,

+    site/page/many-wonders

+Not,

+    site/page/many-wonders.html

+A browser or server will usually read these as an 'octet-stream', not a HTML file.
+They will not show the page, they will offer a download.

+This is an issue with static page serving, not this app or Django.
+There are ways round this.

+#### Use the app facilities to generate extensions
+That way, every page will load and display.
+The issue with this is that links between pages will be broken.
+And your project will loose any pretty URL setup.
+So, of course, you can rewrite your templates to add extensions to links.
+Or you may not care about dev viewing.
+Remember, these files are not what the dev server will be using for viewing, unless you [set up a URL]().

+#### Coax the server into using a different default type
+Browsers will not be able to read the files, they almost always use the extension, not the MIME type of the file.
+However...

+Coaxing the server into seeing files as a different type is not as difficult as it sounds.
+It depends on your server.
+But if you can ask it to accept file types without an extension as MIME type 'text/html', you are up and running.

+As for delivery, there are another option.
+Many deployment servers would allow you to rewrite the file extension with an extension.
+Which is web-classic form, and guaranteed.

+## Viewing files in development
+Django static app has a middleware solution, where any URL looking for a file seeks first in the static' folder, and if that fails, goes hunting round the apps.

+It would be interesting to have a parallel process for the static pages, but I've not implemented this.
+However, I have bashed together a View that can deliver the pages, even with no extension.
+Put this in ''urls.py',

     from django.conf import settings
     from static_models.views import StaticView
         ...
-    path('site/<path:path>/', StaticView.as_view(path_root= settings.MEDIA_ROOT + '/site/'), name='site-detail'),
+    path('site/<path:path>/', StaticView.as_view(path_root= settings.BASE_DIR  + '/site/'), name='site-detail'),

-This code uses MEDIA_ROOT.
+This code uses a setting BASE_DIR.
 StaticView has no opinion on the pathstyle.

-The URL config above uses a 'path' for URL segment capture.
-That means it will serve any file generated using the default config.

-### Working inner links
+Now you can see all the static files on the URL 'site/...'.
+Such as 'site/page/many-wonders/'.

 If there is a problem with the above, it is that links between pages will not work.
-All pages have been re-rooted to a url root 'site'.
+All pages have been re-rooted to a URL root 'site'.
 A link like 'page/many-wonders' will now be broken.
 It needs to be 'site/page/many-wonders'.
 And we don't want to configure a URL for web root ('/') because likely you have some home page or other good use for that.

 However, for fine-grained URLs, StaticView also accepts 'pk' and 'slug' segment captures.
 So you can generate static pages, then rewrite urls.py, e.g.